jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-typically obtained via phishing are those that afford the criminal a foothold into the organization via the email account of the victim.Figure 67\.
-Top Asset varieties over time in Manufacturing industry breachesFigure 68\.
-Top Action varieties in Manufacturing industry breaches2024 DBIR Industries68Professional, Scientific and Technical Services NS
+typically obtained via phishing are those that afford the criminal a foothold into the organization via the email account of the victim.
-C
-AI4
-5Casting
+Figure 68\.
+Top Action varieties in
+Manufacturing industry breaches
+Figure 67\.
+Top Asset varieties over time in Manufacturing industry breaches 69
+Frequency
+2,599 incidents,
+1,314 with confirmed
+data disclosure
+Top patterns
+Social Engineering,
+System Intrusion and
+Miscellaneous Errors
+represent 85% of
+breaches
+Threat actors
+External (75%),
+Internal (25%)
+(breaches)
+Actor motives
+Financial (95%),
+Espionage (6%)
+(breaches)
+Data
+compromised
+Personal (40%),
+Credentials (38%),
+Other (33%),
+Internal (23%)
+(breaches)
+What is the
+same?
+Personal data and
+Credentials are still
+the top types of data
+impacted in this
+industry.
+Summary
+Social Engineering is one of the top threats facing this industry, accounting for 40% of breaches, and 20% of breaches are the result of Pretexting.
+In addition, there has been an increase in errors, specifically Misdelivery.
+Professional, Scientific
+and Technical Services
+NAICS
+54
+Casting
+wide nets
-wide netsWhile the use of NAICS codes is helpful, we realize that they are not always the ideal way of creating peer groups.
+While the use of NAICS codes is helpful, we realize that they are not always the ideal way of creating peer groups.
 That is particularly the case